 Although federal immigration authorities adopted generalized detention standards in 2000 and recently issued performance-based detention standards, the immigration detention standards have not been consistently implemented and they are not legally enforceable.
 As a result, conditions of confinement for immigration detainees vary drastically across detention facilities and have drawn harsh criticism by immigration advocates and human rights organizations.
-This bill would ensure that the Department of Homeland Security's own detention standards by statute and (b) requiring rulemaking that would improve the standards.
-The bill also creates and expands alternatives to detention programs and enhances release and parole options for vulnerable populations such as pregnant women and children.
+This bill would ensure that the Department of Homeland Security's own detention standards for the treatment of immigrant detainees are followed by: (a) imposing certain critical standards by statute and (b) requiring rulemaking that would improve the standards.
+The bill also creates and expands alternatives to detention programs and enhances parole opportunities for vulnerable populations such as pregnant women and children.
 In addition, the bill includes provisions to ensure that Unaccompanied Alien Children (UAC) are treated fairly and humanely while in the custody of the Department of Homeland Security (DHS) and that they are transferred safely and in a timely manner to the Office of Refugee Resettlement (ORR).